near/multichain-tools/README.md

 # MultiChain Tools

 MultiChain Tools is a TypeScript package that provides a set of utilities and functions for interacting with various blockchain networks, including Ethereum (EVM-based chains) and Bitcoin.
-It offers an easy way to sign and send transactions, fetch derived addresses, and estimate transaction fees.
+It offers an easy way to sign and send transactions, fetch derived addresses, and estimate transaction fees using a single NEAR account that controls the keys for other chains.

+## Supported Chains

+- BTC
+- EVM

 ## Installation